 Why do we need an Independent Assessor?

-Previously, complaints about councillor conduct were assessed by the chief executive of the Local Government Department, or the council’s CEO.
+Previously, complaints about councillor conduct were assessed by a council’s CEO or the chief executive of the Department of Local Government.

 The Local Government (Councillor Complaints) and Other Legislation Amendment Act 2018 established the OIA to investigate and assess councillor complaints, ensuring the process remains transparent and accountable.

 How independent is the Independent Assessor?

 The Independent Assessor reports directly to the Minister for Local Government.
-The amended Local Government Act 2009 stipulates that the Independent Assessor is not subject to direction by another person in regard to exercising its powers.
+The amended Local Government Act 2009 states that the Independent Assessor is not subject to direction by another person in regard to exercising its powers.

 What is the jurisdiction of the Independent Assessor?

-The Independent Assessor has jurisdiction to investigate and prosecute complaints made against councillors from all local governments in Queensland.
+The Independent Assessor has jurisdiction over the assessment of complaints made against all councillors in Queensland.